 During the preschool years, children are undergoing a period of rapid brain development.
 This is why it’s so crucial to choose activities that are developmentally appropriate, so their developing brains are properly nurtured.

-Parents and educators can help maximize this period of brain development by supporting children with certain types of experience and activities, as well as encouraging children to pursue interests and play that come naturally to them.
+Parents and educators can help maximize their preschoolers’ cognitive development by supporting children with certain types of experience and activities, as well as encouraging children to pursue interests and play that come naturally to them.

-If you are interested in more cognitive preschool activities, click below to visit our activities database and sign up to get weekly activities straight to your inbox!
+If you are interested in more cognitive preschool activities to promote healthy cognitive development with early childhood play, click below to visit our activities database and sign up to get weekly activities straight to your inbox!

 - How To Build A PILES Child Development Chart

 - Preschool Cognitive Development Overview & Techniques

 - Integrating Physical Activities for Toddlers into Your Schedule

 - Preschool Literacy Activities to Encourage Cognitive Development